dbojan/csvEdit_Esmeralda/README.md

  todo: maybe add 'do not use --no-config' for mpv

 -changes 2024-10-06-1
-added support for referrer and agent in doubleclick (#extvlcopt) for mpv. not yet for testing channels using ffprobe
+added support for referrer and 'user agent' in doubleclick (#extvlcopt) for mpv. not yet for testing channels using ffprobe
 (ffprobe does use 'user agent=ffprobe')